 And this phenomenon is described in the New Testament.

 The early first-century apostles even identified these practices being appropriated under the name of “Christianity” as ancient “Babylonian mysteries.”
-Right at the end of the first century, the Apostle John wrote the following about this “mystery religion,” highlighting its Babylonian roots and the “queen of heaven” theme (Revelation 17:3, 5; 18:4, 7, 23):
+Right at the end of the first century, the Apostle John wrote the following about this “mystery religion,” highlighting its Babylonian roots:

-… I saw a woman [symbol of a religious entity] sit upon a scarlet coloured beast [symbol of a political power or empire] ….
-And upon her forehead was a name written, Mystery, Babylon the Great, the Mother of Harlots and Abominations of the Earth. … Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues. … [F]or she saith in her heart, I sit a queen ….
-[F]or by thy sorceries were all nations deceived.
+I saw a woman [symbol of a religious entity] sit upon a scarlet coloured beast [symbol of a political power or empire] ….
+And upon her forehead was a name written, Mystery, Babylon the Great, the Mother of Harlots and Abominations of the Earth. … [F]or she saith in her heart, I sit a queen ….
+[F]or by thy sorceries were all nations deceived (Revelation 17:3, 5; 18:7, 23).

 Ultimately, John ascribes that religious deception to Satan, who “deceiveth the whole world” (Revelation 12:9).
 Satan is famously identified as the Lucifer (Heylel) of Isaiah 14:12—the “son of the dawn.”
 Sound familiar?
 The Greek Septuagint calls him “Eos-foros.”
 Perhaps it is no coincidence, then, that Lucifer himself was worshiped in the ancient world as “son” of the dawn goddess.